KnightOS/KnightOS/README.md

 # KnightOS

-KnightOS is a 3rd party Operating System for Texas Instruments z80 calculators.
-It offers many features over the stock OS, including multitasking, a tree-based filesystem, delivered in a Unix-like enviornment.
-KnightOS is written entirely in z80 assembly, with a purpose- built toolchain.
+KnightOS is a third-party Operating System for Texas Instruments z80 calculators.
+It offers many features over the stock OS, including multitasking and a tree-based filesystem, delivered in a Unix-like environment.
+KnightOS is written entirely in z80 assembly, with a purpose-built toolchain.
 Additionally, the [KnightOS kernel](https://github.com/KnightOS/kernel) is standalone, and you can use it as the basis for your own powerful operating systems.

 You can download the latest (experimental) version here: http://www.knightos.org/download/